 For some really good advice on training your retired racer I like Lee Livingood's approach.
 Lee is the author of Retired Racing Greyhounds For Dummies.

-The first time Annemarie met a houndie was at a Lincolnshire Greyhound Trust meet and greet just before Christmas 2011.
+The first time Ammy met a houndie was at a Lincolnshire Greyhound Trust meet and greet just before Christmas 2011.

 She was so excited to see them but was worried that, even though they were all wrapped up in their winter coats, they still seemed to be cold.